fallen-icarus/cardano-loans/GettingStarted.md

   }
 ]
 ```
 This borrower only has one open ask.
 This returns all of the information necessary for the borrower to act on.
+If the borrower would like to change something, this Ask must be closed and a new one must be opened.

 ### Checking all offers
 ``` Bash